elinevich/k8s_gataway/readme.md

 ## Prerequisites
 The following prerequisites must be met before using Gateway API:

-A working Kubernetes cluster.
-Refer to the compatibility matrix for cluster version requirements.
-The kubectl command-line tool, installed and configured to access your cluster.
+- a kubernetes cluster
+- the kubectl command-line tool

+> Note!
+Contour supports different clusters (refer to [the compatibility matrix](https://projectcontour.io/resources/compatibility-matrix/) for cluster version requirements).
+Unlike Contour the GKE Gateway works with GKE version 1.20 or later and supported by [VPC-native (Alias IP)](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips) clusters only.

 ## Deploying the demo with Contour Gateway API
 1. Go to the contour directory: